huri000/SwiftEntryKit/README.md

   - [x] The user interactions with the entry or the screen can be intercepted.
   - [x] Entries have an optional rubber banding effect in panning.
   - [x] Entries can be optionally dismissed by a simple swipe gesture.
   - [x] Entries have display priority attribute.
-That means that an entry cannot be dismissed by other entries with lower display priority.
+That means that an entry can be dismissed only be other entry with equal or higher priority.
   - [x] The status bar style is settable for the display duration of the entry.
   - [x] SwiftEntryKit supports [custom views](#custom-view-usage-example) as well.